skywarth/darkest-PR/README.md

 ## Roadmap

-- Including voice lines as sound file to comments
+- [ ] Including voice lines as sound file to comments
+- [ ] Refactor comment create action
+- [ ] [CRUCIBLE] Context aware dynamic quotes
+  - Replacing pronouns with respective usernames
+    - By parameter
+    - By context

 ## Notes to self